wso2/product-apim/modules/integration/tests-common/clients/publisher/docs/ClientCertificatesApi.md

 **400** | Bad Request.
 Invalid request or validation error. |  -  |
 **500** | Internal Server Error. |  -  |

-<a name="apisApiIdClientCertificatesPost"></a>
+<a name="updateAPIClientCertificateByAlias"></a>
-# **apisApiIdClientCertificatesPost**
+# **updateAPIClientCertificateByAlias**
-> ClientCertMetadataDTO apisApiIdClientCertificatesPost(apiId, certificate, alias, tier)
+> ClientCertMetadataDTO updateAPIClientCertificateByAlias(alias, apiId, certificate, tier)

-Upload a New Certificate
+Update a Certificate

-This operation can be used to upload a new certificate for an endpoint.
+This operation can be used to update an uploaded certificate.

 ### Example
 ```java